Dave Eiland

 David William Eiland (born July 5, 1966) is an American former professional baseball player who was a pitcher for ten Major League Baseball seasons.
 Eiland played college baseball for the University of Florida and the University of South Florida, and thereafter, played professionally for the New York Yankees, San Diego Padres and Tampa Bay Devil Rays.
 He has also been a pitching coach for the New York Yankees, the New York Mets and the Kansas City Royals.

-Early years

-Eiland was born in Dade City, Florida.
-He graduated from Zephyrhills High School.

-College career
+Amateur career

+He attended Zephyrhills High School, where he baseball, football, basketball, and golf.
+Eiland was an all-conference first team selection in football as a wide receiver and punter.
+He was a three-time all-conference winner in baseball as well.
+The school later retired the number 14 in his honor.

 Eiland accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for the Florida Gators football team.
+However, he suffered a shoulder injury before the 1984 season and never played for Gators.

-He later transferred to the University of South Florida in Tampa, Florida, and finished his collegiate career playing for the South Florida Bulls baseball team.
-In 1986, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
+In 1986, he transferred to the University of South Florida in Tampa and finished his collegiate career playing for the Bulls baseball team.
+That summer, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
+He was an All-Sun Belt Conference selection and a preseason All-America selection in 1987.

 Professional career

-The New York Yankees selected Eiland in the seventh round of the 1987 MLB draft and he made his major league pitching debut with the Yankees in August 1988.
-Used mainly in spot chances, Eiland pitched in New York for four seasons, winning five games.
-He was traded to the Padres in 1992 and did not win a game in two seasons despite starting in nine games.
-Eiland was sent back to the Yankees in 1995 and played for the expansion Devil Rays for three seasons before retiring in 2000.
-He played for 10 seasons, with 12 wins and 27 losses and a career ERA of 5.74.